kapilgehlot-tal/GLS/README.md

 Assuning GLS chrome installation is already done.

 #### Test #1
-- Hit www.google.com in chrome browser.
+- Visit www.google.com in chrome browser.
 - You will see "Welcome to Google" tip on the google home page".
 - You can see step counter as well as Next Button.
-- Click Next Button.
+- Click on Next Button.

 ![alt text](https://firebasestorage.googleapis.com/v0/b/mlv-cakes-and-pizzas.appspot.com/o/sample%2Ftest_cases%2Ftest1.png?alt=media&token=5dc060d1-02f8-4948-897b-f33534d80baa)